 Ad.
-27: Bulb/Bulblet: number of growing points per kg

-The number of growing points (axes) should be assessed when the bulb/bulblet has completely dried back at the end of storage, just before sprouting commences.
-Taking median sized bulbs, the bulb or bulblet should be cut in transverse section at ⅓ of the length from the base.
-Each axis appears as a point, often greenish in color surrounded by tissue rings.

-For a given variety, the number of growing points per bulb will vary according to the size of the bulb, and the size of the bulb will be influenced by the size of the bulb from which it originated.
-However, the weight of bulb per growing point is consistent for a given variety, irrespective of the size of the bulb.
-Thus, the characteristic observes the number of growing points per kg (i.e. the inverse of the weight of bulb per growing point).

-Ad.
-28: Bulb/Bulblet: dry matter content
+27: Bulb/Bulblet: dry matter content

 Dry matter content should be determined according to Chapter 3.5 (e.g. one sample of 20 bulbs from each plot).
 From these bulbs the dry skin should be removed as well as the protruding part of the root disk.
 From these 20 bulbs a bulk sample should be prepared by cutting the bulbs into small pieces of 1-5 mm size.
 A representative sample should be weighed directly after cutting (the biodegradation of sugars and carbohydrates starts as soon as cells are damaged).
 The samples should be dried for 2 hours at 105oC and then the temperature should be lowered to 65oC during 22 hours.
 Lowering of temperature is necessary to avoid caramelisation.
 The remaining weight should be assessed after 24 hours.
 From these figures the dry matter content may be calculated.